COVID-19: What We Know About the Second Wave as Ontario Faces Criticism for “Slow” and “Confused” Response

 On Oct.
 10, Ontario put three of its hot spots — Toronto, Ottawa and Peel Region — back into a modified Stage 2, for 28 days.
 The move followed Quebec’s lead with three jurisdictions — Greater Montreal, Quebec City and Chaudière-Appalaches, where most of the province’s new COVID cases are concentrated — having entered a second lockdown on Oct.
 1, also for 28 days.

 Localized lockdown is considered a success in having avoided a major second wave of coronavirus in Australia.
-Restrictions are slowly being lifted in the country’s second most populous state, Victoria, after a strict quarantine was instituted on July 9.
-Residents in Melbourne, the state’s largest city, are still under stay-at-home orders, with Friday marking the 100th day.
+Restrictions were slowly lifted in the country’s second most populous state, Victoria, after a strict quarantine was instituted on July 9.
+Stay-at-home orders were finally lifted in Melbourne on Oct.
+26 after 112 days.
 Victoria is home to about 24 per cent of the country’s population — comparable to Quebec, where about 23 per cent of Canadians reside.

 The Bottom Line